 where $\boldsymbol{\theta}$ is a shorthand for the complete set of nuisance parameters.
 In the asymptotic limit, the maximum-likelihood estimators are known to be Gaussian-distributed around their true values~\cite{Cowan}, with covariance matrix given by the expectation value of ${\bf C}$, so that is (asymptotically) a 68.3\% CL interval for $\mu$. \item {\bf Profile-Likelihood ratio} \\ The profile-likelihood ratio (PLR) is a function of $\mu$ defined as~\cite{Kendall}

-where ${\hat{\boldsymbol{ \theta}}}_\mu$ is the NP point that minimizes the NLL at a fixed value of $\mu$.
+where $\hat{\mu}$ and $\hat{{\boldsymbol\theta}}$ are the maximum-likelihood estimators for $\mu$ and $\boldsymbol{\theta}$, respectively, while ${\hat{\boldsymbol{ \theta}}}_\mu$ is the NP point that minimizes the NLL at a fixed value of $\mu$.
 In the asymptotic limit, the distribution of $t_{\mu}$ tends to a chi-square with one degree of freedom as for Wilks' theorem~\cite{Wilks}, with deviations expected at the ${\cal O}(1/\sqrt{N})$ level, with $N$ related to the size of the data.
 If this high-order correction can be neglected, the interval

 is again a 68.3\% CL interval for $\mu$. \end{itemize} Given that $\hat{\mu}$ is also asymptotically Gaussian-distributed, it follows that the confidence intervals defined by eq.~\eqref{eq:hessian} and~\eqref{eq:plr} coincide in the asymptotic limit.